MrWolfZ/Conqueror/recipes/cqs/advanced/monolith-to-distributed/README.md

             {
                 services.ConfigureConquerorCQSHttpClientOptions(o =>
                 {
-                    // configure Conqueror.CQS to use the UserHistory web app's test HTTP client for the single
+                    // configure Conqueror.CQS to use the UserHistory web app's test HTTP client for
-                    // command that we need
-                    o.UseHttpClientForCommand<SetMostRecentlyIncrementedCounterForUserCommand>(userHistoryClient);
+                    // all types from the UserHistory's contracts o.UseHttpClientForTypesFromAssembly(typeof(SetMostRecentlyIncrementedCounterForUserCommand).Assembly, userHistoryClient);
                 });
             });
         });